-5.1.1 Direct Modulation Results
+5.1.1 Direct-Modulation Results

-Described in the following are experimental results on direct amplitude modulation of low threshold GaAs/GaAlAs buried-heterostructure lasers fabricated on semi-insulating substrates [16], operating at below room temperature.
-These results show that a direct modulation bandwidth of beyond 10 GHz is attainable in laser diodes operating at modest optical power levels.
-However, more significant is the fact that this experiment establishes the dependence of relaxation oscillation frequency on an intrinsic laser material parameter - the differential optical gain.
+Described in the following sections are experimental results on direct amplitude modulation of low-threshold GaAs/GaAlAs buried-heterostructure lasers fabricated on semi-insulating substrates [16], operating at below room temperature.
+These results show that a direct-modulation bandwidth of beyond 10 GHz is attainable

 The laser is mounted on a specially designed microwave package in thermal contact with a cold finger.
 The entire fixture resides in an enclosure in which room-temperature dry nitrogen circulates continuously (to keep out moisture).
-A thermocouple in close proximity to the laser records the actual operating temperature, which can be varied from $-140^{\circ}$ C to room temperature.
+A thermocouple in close proximity to the laser records the actual operating temperature, which can be varied from -140° C to room temperature.
 The laser emission is collected by a $20 \times$ objective lens from a window in the enclosure and is focused on a high-speed GaAlAs pin photodiode.
-The photodiode is an improved version of the one described in [33]; the frequency response of which was calibrated from DC to 15 GHz using a mode-locked dye laser and a microwave spectrum analyzer.
+The photodiode is an improved version of the one described in [33], the frequency response of which was calibrated from DC to 15 GHz using a mode-locked dye laser and a microwave spectrum analyzer.
 The -3 dB point of the photodiode response is at 7 GHz and the -5 dB point at 12 GHz.

-The light vs. current and current vs. voltage (I-V) characteristics of a 175 μm-long laser at various temperatures are shown in Fig. 5.1a,b.
-The lasing threshold current at room temperature is 6 mA, dropping to $\approx 2$ mA at $-70^{\circ}$ C. The I-V curves reveal a drastic increase in the series resistance of the laser below $\approx -60^{\circ}$ C. This is believed to be due to carrier freeze-out at low temperatures since the dopants used, Sn (n type) and Ge (p type) in GaAlAs, have relatively large ionization energies.
-Modulation of the laser diode becomes very inefficient as soon as freeze out occurs because of a reduction in the amplitude of the modulation current due to a higher series resistance.
+The light-versus-current and current-versus-voltage (I-V) characteristics of a 175-μm-long laser at various temperatures are shown in Figs. 5.1a and 5.1b.
+The lasing threshold current at room temperature is 6 mA, dropping to ≈ 2 mA at -70° C. The I-V curves reveal a drastic increase in the series resistance of the laser below $\approx -60^{\circ}$ C. This is believed to be due to carrier freeze-out at low temperatures since the dopants used, Sn (n type) and Ge (p type) in GaAlAs, have relatively large ionization energies.
+Modulation of the laser diode becomes very inefficient as soon as freeze-out occurs because of a reduction in the amplitude of the modulation current due to a higher series resistance.

 The frequency response of the lasers was measured using a sweep oscillator (HP8350) and a microwave s-parameter test set (HP8410, 8746).
-Figure 5.2 shows the response of a 175 μm-long laser at $-50^{\circ}$ C, at various bias levels.
+Figure 5.2 shows the response of a 175- μ m-long laser at -50° C, at various bias levels.
 The responses shown here have been normalized by the pin photodiode frequency response.
 The relaxation resonance is quite prominent at low optical power levels.
-As the optical power is increased, the resonance gradually subsides, giving way to a flat overall response.
-The modulation bandwidth, taken to be the corner frequency of the response (i.e., the frequency at the relaxation oscillation peak or at the -3 dB point in cases when it is absent), is plotted against the square root of the emitted optical power ( $\sqrt{P}$ ) in Fig. 5.3, at room temperature and at $-50^{\circ}$ C and $-70^{\circ}$ C.
+As the optical power is increased, the resonance gradually subsides, giving way to a flat overall response (i.e., the frequency at the relaxation oscillation peak or at the -3 dB point in cases when it is absent), is plotted against the square root of the emitted optical power (\sqrt{P}) in Fig. 5.3, at room temperature and at -50 and -70° C.